etsangsplk/go-sensor/metrics/README.md

 # Defining Custom Metrics
 Defining a metric involves choosing the metric type, defining the metric name, and the labels (if any) that will be used to dimension the observations.

-Defining histograms and services requires additional configuration.
+Defining histograms requires additional configuration.
 For histograms you must define the buckets that the observations will be collected in.
 The default [prometheus.DefBuckets](https://godoc.org/github.com/prometheus/client_golang/prometheus#pkg-variables) provides a good starting point for network service request latencies.

-Similarly summaries have more complex configuration as well, see [SummaryOpts](https://godoc.org/github.com/prometheus/client_golang/prometheus#SummaryOpts).
+Note that histograms include a counter metric.
+So, for example, if you observe a request duration for each request you do not need to have a separate counter metric.
+See the [histogram documentation](https://prometheus.io/docs/practices/histograms/) for more details.

 Once defined each metric must be registered once with the prometheus registry.

-By convention, the custom service metrics are defined in a service package in your service repository called 'metrics'.
-The service should call metrics.Register() from the service main.
+The service should call metrics.RegisterHTTPMetrics() from the service main.
 ```go
 package metrics